20 minutes Author: Shared-Use Mobility Center Date Launched/Enacted: May 11, 2021 Date Published: January 13, 2025

 7. I’m overwhelmed.
 I don’t know where to start with data specifications and all of this is new to me.
 I don’t have the capacity to translate my transportation data into some other format.

 Good news!
 Many of the data specifications have budding or strong communities that support them.
-Currently, there are many low-cost or free tools that can help you translate your data so that it will be more useful to app developers and more importantly, your users.
-Let’s explore some of these data specifications and the tools and resources that you can access.
-Often, a good time to begin working with open-data solutions is when an agency procures or renews mobility contracts.
+Currently, there are many low-cost or free tools that can help you translate your data so that it will be more useful to transit agencies, private shared mobility operators, app developers and more importantly, transit users.
+State Departments of Transportation might also have resources to support the technology needs and financial costs of implementing data specifications, particularly with smaller transit agencies.

 Specification | What it does |